nuitrcs/r-online-2020/README.md

 * Packages: [Learning Statistics with R v1](https://learningstatisticswithr.com/book/mechanics.html#packageinstall)
 * Reference: [R Cookbook](https://learning.oreilly.com/library/view/r-cookbook-2nd/9781492040675/) Chapter 2 Some Basics: mostly about working with vectors

 **BONUS**: You may also want to learn about R Markdown files (and R Notebooks, which are a special type): https://rmarkdown.rstudio.com.
-The file for Tuesday morning's session is an R Notebook, and some other materials later may be R Markdown files.
 They're useful for when you want to combine R code, output, and text together in a document.
+The files for the morning sessions are partly R Markdown files and partly R Notebook files.

 ### Exercises